aws-github-ops/pr-regex-exclude/README.md

+# This repository is archived.

-# Pull Request Exclusion Action for GitHub Actions
+## Pull Request Exclusion Action for GitHub Actions

 Sometimes, you don't want to accept pull requests on GitHub against some parts of your code.
 This GitHub action accepts a regular expression as an argument,